raptorex81/ramantoor/README.md

-# ramantoor
+# Hi there, I am Raman

-I am passionate about AI
+# I am passionate about AI